lexicalunit/dotfiles/bin/README.md

     java: Check that java is installed (will prompt to install if not)
     gem: Upgrade/Install gem packages + rubygems-update package
     xquartz: Install latest XQuartz package
+    atom: Upgrade/Install latest Atom and packages from Homebrew Cask
     bash: Install latest version of bash from Homebrew
     zsh: Install latest version of zsh from Homebrew
     tiddlywiki: Install and setup latest TiddlyWiki from Homebrew